infrahq/infra/README.md

 infra-service    LoadBalancer   10.12.11.116   32.71.121.168   80:32322/TCP   1m
 ```

-Next, optionally map your dns (`infra.acme.internal` in our example) to this domain via your DNS provider.
+Next, optionally map your dns (`infra.acme.com` in our example) to this domain via your DNS provider.

 ## Using Infra